5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Ryan Swanson ’24

-Ryan is a junior from the Jersey Shore who is majoring in Economics with a minor in Music.
+Ryan is a senior from the Jersey Shore who is majoring in Economics with a minor in Music.
 When he’s not at the Writing (or Oral Communication) Center, you can usually find him singing with Duelly Noted, improvising with Yodapez, playing guitar in campus bands, or dining at the New Hartford Applebee’s.
-He lives by the three G’s: The Grateful Dead, The Good Place, and gruyere cheese.
+He loves The Grateful Dead, The Good Place, and gruyere cheese.

 Mika Tortusa ’25